paulcruse3/trilogy-custom-activities/project-2/INIT.md

 ## 0) Select A Dev Ops :neckbeard:

 * pick one person to be your dev ops engineer.
-He will be the `ONLY` one to down the following steps (except for those steps that say `EVERYONE`)
+He/She will be the `ONLY` one to down the following steps (except for those steps that say `EVERYONE`)

 ## 1) Create GitHub Organization :family: